 During your placement you are required to set up a visit with your main supervisor.
 This is an informal visit with the primary aim of monitoring your progress and welfare.
 It may be necessary to obtain the correct permissions from your CASE organisation to authorise your visitor’s access.
 To prepare for this visit please complete the visit preparation form.

 This would normally take place halfway through your placement.
 If your placement is > 6 months, we recommend that these placement visits take place every 3 months.

 A visit report form will need to be filled out by your visitor and there are some sections you will need to complete ahead of the visit.
 This will then be retained by the SWBio DTP Hub.

-If your visitor is unable to visit in person, this meeting can take place online (preferred) or telephone.
+If your visitor is unable to visit in person, this meeting can take place online.
 If the main supervisor is unavailable, then your second supervisor can visit in their place.